 - Wash potatoes and peel the potatoes.
 Slice the potatoes 1/4 inch thick.
 You can slice the potatoes with a knife, a mandolin, or even a food processor.
 Slice the onions the same thickness.
 Place the potatoes and onions into a pot.
-Add enough water cover the potatoes.
+Add enough water to cover the potatoes.
 Add 1 teaspoon of salt to the potatoes.
 Cook potatoes over medium-high heat for about 10 minutes.
-The potatoes are done when they are fork tender.
+The potatoes are done when they are fork-tender.

 - Prepare the sauce by adding the butter and flour to a medium-sized pot over medium heat.
 Cook the flour and the butter together for about a minute.
 The roux is done when it begins to smell like pie crust.
 Add 1/3 of the milk to the roux and stir until the roux becomes thick.
-Add in the next 1/3 of milk and stir until sauce becomes thick.
+Add in the next 1/3 of milk and stir until the sauce becomes thick.
 Repeat with the last remaining milk.
 Season sauce with 1/2 teaspoon of salt and 1/2 teaspoon of black pepper.
 When potatoes are done, drain and place into a small baking dish.
 Pour sauce over potatoes.

 - If desired add shredded cheese to potatoes and bake for approximately 25 minutes or until the top begins to brown.